Are you being Misled About the Streamlined Filing Procedures?

 We were referred a case from an individual who first used a small law firm that sent the client to a pre-selected, outside CPA.

 The attorney claims to specialize, but lists other areas of non-international tax law practice on their website.
-The Attorney only recently opened their own law practice, and did not attend the CPA meetings and the client inadvertently communicated legal information during a “casual conversation” to the CPA.
+The Attorney only recently opened their own law practice, and did not feel it important to attend the CPA meetings with the client.
+During one of these meetings, the client inadvertently communicated legal information during a “casual conversation” to the CPA — which is not privileged.

 The client is now being audited — and is at serious risk.

 Common Streamlined Offshore Cases Golding & Golding has been Retained to Fix